gsanta75/SelectableRowsViewKit/README.md

 - ✅ **Single and Multiple Selection**: Support for both single and multiple selection modes
 - 🔒 **Required Selection**: Option to require at least one element to be selected in single mode
 - 🎨 **Customizable Selection Indicators**: Choose from checkmark, checkbox, toggle, or tap styles
+- 📍 **Flexible Alignment**: Position selection indicators on leading or trailing side
 - 🌈 **Custom Colors**: Per-item color customization for selection indicators
 - 🔧 **Flexible Content**: Use default content or provide custom row layouts
 - 📱 **iOS Native**: Built with SwiftUI best practices and native iOS design patterns